 - During a full and new moon avoid both extremes of yin yang.
 Eat more grain, bean and vegetable dishes.
 (Check out our vegetable dish recipe for Nishime.)

 The moon cycle and five transformations can help anybody to develop a better understanding of their bodies and emotions.
-At SHI, we teach the five transformations in our intermediate course, Macro on the Go!
-Core, and advanced course, Master Your Health.
+At SHI Macrobiotics, we teach the five transformations in our intermediate and advanced macrobiotic courses.
 If you feel you are not ready for these courses but want to start learning macrobiotics then check out our Introductory Macrobiotics Course.